 Understanding personality disorders: Symptoms and treatment

-Our “personalities” are made up of our thoughts, feelings and subsequent moods and behavior.
+Our 'personalities' are made up of our thoughts, feelings and subsequent moods and behaviour.
 There are several different diagnoses for what are labelled “personality disorders”.
-Often present in emotionally abusive relationships (http://www.counselling-directory.org.uk/counsellor-articles/caught-up-in-the-cycle-of-emotional-abuse), and projection (http://www.counselling-directory.org.uk/counsellor-articles/why-we-project-understanding-our-alternative-reality) plays such a major part in the manifestation and maintenance of the cycle of violence, topics upon which I have previously written.
+Often present in emotionally abusive relationships, and projection plays such a major part in the manifestation and maintenance of the cycle of violence, topics upon which I have previously written.

 Here I have listed four personality disorders alongside symptoms.
 Although listed separately, disorders and symptoms commonly overlap.

 Symptoms of narcissistic personality disorder (NPD)

 - Considered responses are lacking.
 The narcissist acts with overt or covert disproportionate anger on feelings of guilt, shame or humiliation, seeking retaliation for any real or perceived criticism.
 Grudge-bearing.